alfian-putra/data_visualization_superset/README.md

-# Data Visualization using Apache Superset
+# Data Visualization Using Apache Superset

 In this project I exploring apache-superset to exporting data to compatible superset source, and visualizing that.
 This project coverage :
 - apache-superset installation.